midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 - Ariadne (`pc-chain-config.json`)
   - contract address and policy id for the permissioned validators
   - contract address for the permissionless validators
-  - initial validators configuration based on the contract state at the reference Cardano block (or a later one, if Ariadne can't take the reference one)
+  - initial validators configuration based on the contract state at the reference Cardano block

 ### Chainspec